 PDFs found on this site may be accessible to some screen readers (except for some complex formatting, including graphics and some tables).
 The Bank follows software developments and will endeavor to make all elements of PDF documents accessible to screen readers as such capabilities become available.
 If a PDF is not accessible to your screen reader, you can use a free translation service provided by Adobe through their access.adobe.com website, which will translate PDFs to webpages (HTML documents) or to plain text (again except for some complex formatting).
 Adobe accessability

 The paragraphs below describe the use of Adobe's translation service and how to obtain paper copies of PDF documents that are on the Bank's website.

 The Adobe translation service can be used in one of two ways:

 At the website of the Adobe translation service, you can fill out a form, giving the address of the document to be translated.
 When the form is submitted, the service will translate the PDF document to a webpage and return it immediately to the user.
 For instructions, see:

 Adobe Acrobat accessibility: Adobe PDF Conversion by Simple Form

 At the website of the Adobe translation service, you can send an email message, giving the address of the document to be translated.
 The service will then translate the document, but in this case the user can choose to have the document translated either to a webpage or to plain ASCII text.
 Only this method will provide the requestor translation to plain text.
 For instructions, see:

 Adobe Acrobat accessibility: Adobe PDF Conversion by Email

-If you are seeking a document that is not accessible to you through this website, and want to obtain a paper copy of it, you may submit a request by e-mail to email@example.com.
-You may also call the Bank's Public Affairs Department at (212) 720-6130 between the hours of 8:30 am and 5:00 pm eastern time.
+If you are seeking a document that is not accessible to you through this website, and want to obtain a paper copy of it, you may submit a request by email to firstname.lastname@example.org.

 Federal Reserve Bank of New York